Service Debugging (VS Code)

 Overview

-VS Code is a Dataloop application that provides a comprehensive environment to debug FaaS application services.
+VS Code is a Dataloop-integrated application that offers a robust and unified environment for debugging application services.

 Prerequisites

-2. Activate the FaaS service: VS Code can only be connected to active services.
+• VS Code can only connect to active services.

 Considerations

-1. Avoid navigating to other pages within the Dataloop platform while VS Code is open.
-For cross-platform work, simply open another browser tab.
+1. You can navigate to other pages on the platform to easily debug your service while VS Code is open.

 2. The VS Code editor for GPU-type machines is currently Beta version only.